Wednesday, November 23 16:40 Aula Magna

 Recently, she was nominated by RoboHub as one of the "50 Women in Robotics you need to know about in 2021"

-Wolfgram Burgard is a professor for computer science at the University of Freiburg and head of the research lab for Autonomous Intelligent Systems and former head of the research lab for Autonomous Mobile Systems at the University of Bonn.
+Wolfram Burgard is a professor for computer science at the University of Nuremberg and head of the research lab for Autonomous Intelligent Systems and former head of the research lab for Autonomous Mobile Systems at the University of Freiburg.

 His research mainly focuses on the development of robust and adaptive techniques for state estimation and control.
 Over the past years he and his group have developed a series of innovative probabilistic techniques for robot navigation and control.
 They cover different aspects such as localization, map-building, SLAM, path-planning, exploration, and several other aspects.